 1. Expect to Counsel Individuals and Couples

 While a couples therapist helps couples through their marriage problems, they do not always see both individuals at the same time.
 Often, it is better for the marriage counselor and the couple if the patients work through things in individual counseling.
-Talking to a couples counselor on a one-on-one basis allows patients to feel more comfortable expressing their feelings and diminishes feelings of judgment from their spouse.
+Talking to a couples counselor on a one-on-one basis or individual therapy allows patients to feel more comfortable expressing their feelings and diminishes feelings of judgment from their spouse.
 Or, in other instances, a spouse may seek relationship counseling on their own because their partner refuses to attend meetings.

 Often, when both spouses agree they need couples counseling, they will seek help together to better understand what is causing their marriage problems.
-If a couple attends relationship counseling together it is the marriage counselors job to clearly access the situation and help mediate discussions between the couple.
+If a married couple attends relationship counseling together it is the marriage counselors job to clearly assess the situation and help mediate discussions between the couple.
 By providing a couple with a set of actionable steps and boundaries, a good marriage counselor can help their patients get their marriage back on track.

 2. Expect to Provide a Level Ground

 The role of counseling is to provide patients with a safe space to talk openly about what is troubling them.
-In marriage counseling, the counselor mustn't make either spouse feel as if they are taking sides.
+In a marriage counseling session, the counselor mustn't make either spouse feel as if they are taking sides.
 Instead, the counselor should encourage each spouse to talk about what is disrupting the marriage and keep bullying and dominating to a minimum.
 In addition to providing a neutral space for the couple to talk, it's a couples counselor's job to detect emotions of betrayal, hurt, or anger during a counseling session and work on coping strategies for the patient.

 3. Expect to Listen